Contraception Clinic

 Yes.
 Your GP can provide advice about oral contraceptive pills, including starting the pill, changing pill types, reviewing side effects, missed pills, and whether the pill is suitable based on your medical history.

-To book a contraception consultation, contact Shire Family Medical on (02) 9545 1777.
-Reception can help you book with an appropriate GP depending on the service you need.
+To book a contraception consultation, contact Shire Family Medical on 02 9545 1777.
+Reception can help you book with an appropriate GP depending on the service you need — including Implanon insertion or removal, IUD advice, emergency contraception, or a general contraception review.